Policy Gradient Algorithms for Robust MDPs with Non-Rectangular Uncertainty Sets: Numerical Experiments

 Next, we assume that $\mc P$ constitutes a non-rectangular ambiguity set of the form

 with size parameter~$r\ge 0$ and Hessian matrix $H=\mathrm{diag}(1,2,\ldots,(S-1)SA)$.
 As shown in Appendix~\ref{example:MLE:detail}, ellipsoidal uncertainty sets of this type naturally emerge when maximum likelihood estimation is used to construct statistically optimal confidence regions for~$\xi$.
-Figure~\ref{fig:PE:nonrectangular} shows the worst-case policy values output by PLD (averaged over 20 independent simulation runs) and CPI.
+Figure~\ref{fig:PE:nonrectangular} shows the worst-case policy values output by PLD (averaged over 20 independent simulation runs) and FW.
 The standard deviations of the values output by PLD range from~$3.57\times 10^{-2}$ to~$7.75\times 10^{-2}$ and are thus again negligible.
-We observe that for $r\lesssim 1$ PLD reports higher worst-case policy values than CPI.
-This suggests that the deterministic CPI method may get trapped in local maxima, while the randomized PLD method manages to escape local maxima.
-For $r\gtrsim 1$ the outputs of PLD and CPI match.
+We observe that for $r\lesssim 1$ PLD reports higher worst-case policy values than FW.
+This suggests that the deterministic FW method may get trapped in local maxima, while the randomized PLD method manages to escape local maxima.
+For $r\gtrsim 1$ the outputs of PLD and FW match.
 This is to be expected from Theorem~\ref{thm:CPI:PE} because the uncertainty set~$\mc P$ converges to the $(s,a)$-rectangular product simplex $\Delta(\mc S)^{S\times A}$---and thus becomes increasingly rectangular---as~$r$ grows.
 Figure~\ref{fig:PE:nonrectangular} visualizes the policy values associated with the iterates $\xi^{(m)}$ of a single simulation run of PLD.
-We remark that PLD can outperform CPI by up to 80\% on $2\times 2$ GridWorld problems (not shown).
+We remark that PLD can outperform FW by up to 80\% on $2\times 2$ GridWorld problems (not shown).

-Table~\ref{tab:runtime:nonrect} shows the runtimes of PLD and CPI for non-rectangular uncertainty sets of different sizes.
-Despite the suboptimal theoretical convergence rate, PLD is empirically faster than CPI while producing more accurate solutions for robust policy evaluation problems with non-rectangular uncertainty sets.
+Table~\ref{tab:runtime:nonrect} shows the runtimes of PLD and FW for non-rectangular uncertainty sets of different sizes.
+Despite the suboptimal theoretical convergence rate, PLD is empirically faster than FW while producing more accurate solutions for robust policy evaluation problems with non-rectangular uncertainty sets.